Geethen/geeforec.github.io/content/post/practical-4.md

 Map.add(title);
 ```

-To save this map online as a GEE app, follow steps below:
+To save this map online as a GEE app, follow the steps below:

 1. Click the 'Apps' button above Select 'NEW APP'
 2. Give the App a Name